cpp-best-practices/game_jam/README.md

  * submissions must link to a specific github release on your project
  * PR (and release) must be dated before the submission deadline

-By participating in this Game Jame you agree to release YouTube and Jason Turner from any liability related to your participation.
+By participating in this Game Jam you agree to release YouTube and Jason Turner from any liability related to your participation.

 ## Who Can Participate?